Waitlist Available:

 - 1. Get the EHI Program Application [WORD]

-Download the Application Here! - 2.
+Download the 2026-2027 Application Here! - 2.
 Fill out the application -select the Program track you are applying for.
-This is a Word doc but LibraOffice will work too.
-Please Save the application to your computer to send as an attachment.
-Please do not send scanned images.
-Contact Michelle if you need assistance regarding the application.
+This is a Word doc but you are welcome to put in Google docs and export it out again from there.
+Please “Save” the form responses before sending as an attachment.

 - 3. Email completed form as an attachment to the address on the application.

-- 4. Submit the one-time non-refundable $100.00 application fee via PayPal- the link is on the application.
+- 4. Submit the one-time non-refundable $100.00 application fee via PayPal – the link is on the application.

 What is the deadline for applying?